helmerj/refinerycms-newsletters/readme.md

 # Refinery CMS Newsletters

 Simple newsletters engine for [Refinery CMS](http://refinerycms.com).
-It supports campaigns, unsubscribe and simple statistic.
+It does support campaigns, unsubscribe and simple statistic.
-This solution could be useful if you don't have a huge amount of subscribers but only a few tens or so.
-If you have hundreds or more subscribers you need consider of using a delayed job instead.
+It is based on the refinerycms-newsletters engine by paxer (http://github.com/paxer/refinerycms-newsletters).
+In this engine the newsltter subscribers are not system users.

+It uses a background mailing system so it should easily cope with larger numbers of subscribers.

-Refinery CMS Newsletters supports Rails 3.0.x
+Refinery CMS Newsletters supports Rails 3.0.x (tested on 3.1.10)

 Options:

 ## Requirements

-Refinery CMS version 0.9.9.1 or above.
+Refinery CMS version 1.0.x or above.

-## Install
+## Installation

-Open up your ``Gemfile`` and add at the bottom this line:
+Edit your ``Gemfile`` and add the follwoing line at the bottom of the file:

-    gem 'refinerycms-newsletters', '1.0', ':git => 'git://github.com/paxer/refinerycms-newsletters.git'
+    gem 'refinerycms-newsletters', '~>1.0', ':git => 'git://github.com/helmerj/refinerycms-newsletters.git'

-or copy it under your Rails.root/vendor/engines/newsletters then
+or clone the engine in your ``Rails.root/vendor/engine`` directory:

+    git clone git://github.com/helmerj/refinerycms-newsletters.git

+and add the following line to the bottom of your ``Gemfile`` instead:

-	gem 'refinerycms-newsletters', '1.0', :path => 'vendor/engines'
+	gem 'refinerycms-newsletters', '~>1.0', :path => 'vendor/engines'

-Now, run ``bundle install``
+After including the new engine, run ``bundle install``

-Next, to install the newsletters plugin run:
+In order to install the newsletters plugin into your existing refinerycms application run:

     rails generate refinerycms_newsletters

-Finally migrate your database and you're done.
+Last but not least migrate your database:

     rake db:migrate

-## How to use
-In admin panel Users section for each user will be available new checkbox "Newsletter subscription", all users with "checked" will receive newsletters.

-To unsubscribe add to you newsletter template next link  http://yousiteurl.com/unsubscribe?email=user@email.com

-Have a fun!
+Enjoy